Lasimeri/Meri_Bot_Rust/README.md

 ## Inviting the Bot to Your Server

 ### Automatic Invite Link (Recommended)
-When you start the bot, it will automatically display an invite link in the terminal:
+When you start the bot, it will automatically display an invite link:

 ```
 🎉 Bot is ready!
 Invite link: